Raessan/tensorrt_lib/README.md

 In our previous examples with two inputs, where the first has size 3x100x100, the second is 1x200x200 and the batch size is 1, the `inputs` list will be of size 2, where `inputs[0]` is a numpy array of size (1, 3, 100, 100) and the second numpy array is has size (1, 1, 200, 200) (where the first 1 is because of the batch size).

+This library does not include the CUDA support like C++ since the inputs and outputs are always numpy arrays, and it is more common to work with CUDA in C++.

 # USE CASES
 The `use_cases` folder is only for demonstration purposes but it is not needed to build your own apps.
 All the required code for TensorRT are in `tensorrt_cpp` and `tensorrt_python`.